When a host is highlighted in the Load Generators group box, the Load Generators settings dialog is displayed either

-In the Advanced Host Configuration dialog box, the Version tab allows updating Load Generators.
+In the Advanced Host Configuration dialog box, the Information tab allows updating Load Generators.

 A NeoLoad Controller can automatically update obsolete Load Generators (orange indicator in the list).
 This is particularly useful after a Controller update.

 When the test is launched, NeoLoad checks the versions of the Load Generators being used and prompts the user to update those that are obsolete.
 Once the Load Generators have been updated, the test continues as normal.